luksaw/training/README.md

-# Test automation script for Symbio
+# Test automation for Symbio

 This repository contains test framework based on Python, Robot Framework and Selenium